infinite-table/infinite-react/www/pages/blog/2023/01/26/filtering-data-with-infinite-table-for-react.page.md

 ## Ready for Your Challenge!

+We listened to your requests for advanced filtering.

-We've spent a lot of time thinkering with filters and we believe we've come up with something that's really powerful and customizable.
+And we believe that we've come up with something that's really powerful and customizable.

 Now it's your turn to try it out and show us what you can build with it! 🚀

-If you have any questions, feel free to reach out to us on [Twitter](https://twitter.com/infinite_table) or in the GitHub [Discussions](https://github.com/infinite-table/infinite-react/discussions).
+If you have any questions, feel free to reach out to us on [Twitter](https://twitter.com/infinite_table) or in the [GitHub Discussions](https://github.com/infinite-table/infinite-react/discussions).

-Make sure you try it out and also read [our extensive docs on filtering](/docs/learn/filtering).
+Make sure you try out filtering in Infinite Table for yourself ([and consult our extensive docs](/docs/learn/filtering) if required).

 <HeroCards>
 <YouWillLearnCard title="Client-side filtering" path="./filtering/filtering-client-side">